 - You’re going solar!

 Want Solar Hot Water?
 Go to the Vermont Solar Hot Water Guide:

-1 System performance varies depending on orientation of roof to true south, slope angle of roof, and any shading that your site may have.
-Typical performance for a 5kWh roof top system in Vermont is 450kWh per month on average.
+1 System performance varies depending on the orientation of roof to true south, the slope angle of the roof, and any shading that your site may have.
+Typical performance for a 5kWh rooftop system in Vermont is 450kWh per month on average.

 3 See the RERC’s Vermont Small Scale Renewable Energy Incentive Program FAQ page for more details.